 the infamous Kings Cross

-Riding past Finger Wharf and the iconic Harry’s Café De Wheels is always interesting.
+Next, they rode past Finger Wharf and the iconic Harry’s Café De Wheels which is always interesting.
 Harry’s Café de Wheels has been serving customers for over 80 years.
 They make delicious pies, hotdogs and more.
 It is in the inner eastern suburb of Woolloomooloo.
 This leads up into the infamous Kings Cross – home of the famous and huge Coca Cola sign.
-It is also home to nightclubs and ladies of the night though it is not nearly as raunchy as it was in the 1970s (apparently).
+Kings Cross is also home to nightclubs and ladies of the night though it is not nearly as raunchy as it was in the 1970s (apparently).
+Already, our passengers were enjoying the Father’s Day trike tour.

 Watsons Bay and The Gap